Travel advice for Sri Lanka

 Pidurangala Rock Sri Lanka © Shutterstock

 When planning your trip to Sri Lanka, don't forget to see if your visit lines up with any of the country's fantastic festivals or events.
 It's crucial to book your accommodation as early as possible to ensure you have a place to stay, especially during busy times.
-And for further inspiration for your Sri Lankan journey, check out our selection of the best things to do in the country.
+And for further inspiration for your Sri Lankan journey, check out our selection of the best things to see in Sri Lanka.

 The Pada Yatra is a sacred pilgrimage that follows the footsteps of Buddhist monk Arahat Mahinda, who introduced Buddhism to Sri Lanka.
 Travelers can join pilgrims as they trek through picturesque landscapes, visiting ancient temples and sacred sites along the way.